 Along side his laboratory work in to the immune regulation of the ocular surface, Geraint has an active interest in improving the clinical phenotyping of human ocular disease.
 He has previously developed and validated a tool to measure the scarring process in cicatrising conjunctivitis such as OcMMP.
 This tool has been employed to undertake an anthropological study in to the normal anatomy of the conjunctival fornices in Caucasians.

 Geraint has helped establish a steering committee of ocular surface experts from around the UK in order to define activity and damage indices in disease.
-The aim is to undertake a Delphi process among UK anterior segment and corneal specialists to determine clinical parameters of OSD clinical scoring systems by establishing clear distinctions between activity and damage indices, and validating rankings of disease scales in order to standardise clinical scoring systems for use in clinical trials.
-This builds on the work undertaken during his PhD, where he validated a Clinical Record Form (CRF) for measuring clinical scoring of cicatrising conjunctivitis.
+This has employed a Delphi process among anterior segment and corneal specialists to determine clinical parameters of OSD clinical scoring systems by establishing clear distinctions between activity and damage indices, and validating rankings of disease scales in order to standardise clinical scoring systems for use in clinical trials.

-Furthermore, Geraint is working to improve detection and classification of ocular surface infections such as HSK.
-He is currently evaluating the role of in vivo confocal microscopy to determine corneal changes including nerve plexus density in HSK as an adjunct to improving monitoring of disease activity and damage.
+Geraint is working to improve detection and classification of ocular surface infections such as HSK through imaging platforms, including the role of in vivo confocal microscopy to determine corneal changes including nerve plexus density in HSK as an adjunct to improving monitoring of disease activity and damage.